total-typescript/total-typescript-book/book-content/book.md

 At the top, we have `string | number`.
 Below are two boxes `string` and `number`, each with their own connecting arrow pointing to `string | number`.
 This diagram shows that both `string` and `number` are assignable to `string | number`.

-When a variable is assigned a union type, TypeScript will only allow the variable to be assigned values that are of one of the types in the union.

 However, this doesn't work in reverse.
-If we have a union type, we won't be able to use it in a place expecting only one of its types.
+We can't pass `string | number` to a function that only accepts `string`.

 For example, if we changed the `logId` function to only accept a `number`, TypeScript would throw an error when we try to pass `string | number` to it: